 I started out using plastic KAM snaps with a starter set that I bought on Amazon.
 This was the package I started with that contains size 20 .

-Size 20 snaps have been working wonderfully on my big kids’ clothes as well as dresses for my daughter but for rompers and onesies, I prefer to use size 16.
+Size 20 have been working wonderfully on my big kids’ clothes as well as dresses for my daughter but for rompers and onesies, I prefer to use size 16.
 I purchased my size 16 snaps from the KAM snaps website.
-In this picture, the navy snap is size 20, and the light pink is size 16.
+In this picture, the navy is size 20, and the light pink is size 16.

 Insert the prong through the hole and add the corresponding socket.
 Insert into the pliers and squeeze.
 I usually use both hands to make sure I’ve applied enough pressure.
 Repeat for all the snaps you need to insert.

-Add the second piece of the snap setter and the appropriate piece of the socket.
-Finally add the third layer of the snap setter.
-Place your snap setter on a block of wood or hard surface, and hammer the snap in.
+Add the second piece of the setter and the appropriate piece of the socket.
+Finally add the third layer of the setter.
+Place your setter on a block of wood or hard surface, and hammer the snap in.
 I usually sit on the floor with my block of wood and hammer.
 I’ve found that about 5 hits with the hammer are enough to secure the snap.

 Using the pliers for metal ones is much quieter.
 There are different dies depending on which size snaps you are using.
 Insert the ring and socket into the pliers.

 Insert over your fabric in the correct place, and squeeze.
 Apply the rest of them in a similar manner.

 Here is a comparison of what both the plastic and metal ones look like after application.